HugoFara/pylinkage/README.md

 Let's start with a crank-rocker [four-bar linkage](https://en.wikipedia.org/wiki/Four-bar_linkage), as classic of mechanics.

 ### Joints definition
-You don't need to define points belonging to the frame, we will use those anchors:
-* ``O, O``: "x, y" position of the first point.
-* ``3, 0``: same for the second point.

 Firstly we have to define at least one crank because want a kinematic simulation.
 ```python
 crank = pl.Crank(0, 1, joint0=(0, 0), angle=0.31, distance=1)